 Institute for Public Diplomacy and Global Communication

-Announcing The Walter Roberts Award for Public Diplomacy Studies
+Announcing the 2014 Walter Roberts Award for Public Diplomacy Studies

-Students interested in applying for the Walter Roberts Award should do the following: Fill out the application (here) which will ask for, among other basic biographical information, the following:
+Students interested in applying should download and fill out the application which will ask for basic biographical information and the following:

 - Degree Program

 - Public Diplomacy Courses taken and grades received